• Skip to primary navigation

 40% of the U.S. food supply goes uneaten each year

 This takes a significant environmental toll on U.S. water, energy, transportation, and labor resources that go to waste when food is discarded.
-At the same time, too many Denver residents are food insecure.
+At the same time, more than 1 in 6 Denver residents are food insecure.
 By repurposing food that would otherwise be discarded, Denver restaurants can tackle this challenge head-on, ensuring that every bite counts: playing a vital role in meeting our community’s food insecurity challenge and increasing the efficiency of the entire food system.

 Illustrative Image